 Predicting the weather is a bit of a national joke so why not go for the app from the UK’s national meteorological service?
-The new Met Office Weather app is free, and provides 7-day forecasts for locations around the world including thousands in the UK.
+The Met Office Weather app is free, and provides 7-day forecasts for locations around the world including thousands in the UK.

-The new, redesigned Met Office app includes a daily forecast, hourly fourecasts for the next two days and three-hourly forecasts for seven days, weather warnings, a rainfall map, a 'feels like' temperature to help you figure out what to wear and lots more.
+The new, redesigned Met Office app includes a daily forecast, hourly forecasts for the next two days and three-hourly forecasts for seven days, weather warnings, a rainfall map, a 'feels like' temperature to help you figure out what to wear and lots more.

 Even further down the page you can see more detail about the current weather, including the 'feels like' temperature, humidity, visibility and UV.
 There is also a Today and a Tonight forecast.